How taking a break from your phone can help your mental health

 Talking about mental health

-Firstly, the fact that we are now having this discussion is amazing.
+The fact that we now more openly talking about mental health is amazing.
 Only five years ago it was still quite a taboo topic in most of the country.
 The turn out to the events all over the country were amazing.
 We, as a nation, are now ready to open-up to this aspect of life that has always been kept quiet, something that was to be ashamed of, shrugged off and come out with, “ah sure look, I’m grand, you know yourself.”
 We have all either said it or know someone who has said it.
 That’s not to say that we’re set now.
 This is only the groundwork for what can and will be a great future for the people of Ireland.

 Growing up today is a unique time to grow up in.
 We are often painted by the older generations, and even by some within our own, as the “snowflake generation”, a word we are all very familiar with.
 However, let’s break that down.
 In a world where we are constantly bombarded with information all day every day, what effect does that have on the brain, on your mind?
 Look at your Instagram feed and all you’ll see are images upon images of beautiful, idealistic people living beautiful, idealistic lives.
 The drive for perfectionism has sky-rocketed in today’s society, followed by a lack of a sense of self, especially at this age.